Quiz Bowl Lexicon

 Buzzer: n.
 Device used to signal when one wants to respond.
 Its technical name is "signaling device," even though it's not a train.

 CBI: acronym for College Bowl Incorporated.
-This company originated collegiate quiz bowl, and it hosts two tournaments each year: the Regional Championship Tournament and the National Championship Tournament.
-In its eponymous format, matches consist of two fast-paced seven-minute halves with shorter questions than NAQT or ACF.
-However, the succinct style and penchant for hosing has led on occasion to infamously poor questions.
-Many teams are still put off by the high cost of playing and the inferiority of the questions to ACF and NAQT questions.
+This company originated collegiate quiz bowl, and it hosted two tournaments each year: the Regional Championship Tournament and the National Championship Tournament.
+In its eponymous format, matches consisted of two fast-paced seven-minute halves with shorter questions than NAQT or ACF.
+However, the succinct style and penchant for hosing led on occasion to infamously poor questions.
+Many teams were put off by the high cost of playing and the inferiority of the questions to ACF and NAQT questions to the point that CBI suspended operations in 2008.

 College Bowl: n.
 1. The game of quiz bowl at the collegiate level.
 2. CBI.